ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/pretty-green-jackets-white-album-collection.markdown

   \ Album collection by completing the form below before 23:59 on 18th of September\
   \ 2018."
 has-winner: false
-prize-description: "Winner wins one of 5 jackets of Pretty Green X Beatles White Album\
+prize-description: "One of 5 jackets of Pretty Green X Beatles White Album collection.\
-  \ collection.
-Sizes availables: 1S, 2M, 1L & 1XL."
+  \ Sizes availables: 1S, 2M, 1L & 1XL."
 special-conditions: "Multiple entries are allowed up to one every day."
 ---